thompson318/sunflower-tests/README.md

+Plan:

+Give them a fibonacci function (simple look up table) (fib_look up) write some unit tests to make sure it works.

+Then we want to add a new feature, we want to make it work for an arbitray number Create a parametrised unit test, then modify the function to make it pass.

+Create an example of an integration test. (compare sunflower images).

 In this exercise, you will be given a few lines of code that perform a certain task (that you will have to understand) and then write an automated test that checks whether that task is performed correctly.

 ## Step 0